-I’d like to start this article off by addressing the two goals I’ve set to achieve with it.
+I’d like to start this article off by addressing the two goals I’ve set for it.

 The first goal is to create the most informational, science-backed guide on this topic.
 There are a LOT of online searches for phrases like “vaginal tightening”, and “how to tighten my vagina”, and simply put, I believe the current results are doing women a disservice.

-Whether they’re lacking in scientific research or straight out lying to get you to buy their latest, seemingly magical product, I don’t see many of these articles addressing the topic in a holistic manner.
+Whether they’re lacking in scientific research or straight out lying to get you to buy their latest, seemingly magical product, there don't seem to be many articles addressing the topic in a holistic manner.